AdaCore/gnatstudio/docs/users_guide/projects.rst

 ==================

-Aggregate projects are a convenient way to group several independent projects into a single project that can be loaded in GPS.
+Aggregate projects are a convenient way to group several independent projects into a single project that you can loaded in GPS.
 Using an aggregate project has several advantages:

-* There is no restriction regarding the aggregate sources and projects.
-There can be duplicate file names between the aggregate projects, or duplicate projects altogether.
-For instance, if you have a project :file:`liba.gpr` which contains a library used by both :file:`projectA.gpr` and :file:`projectB.gpr`, it is still possible to aggregate the latter two projects.
-It is also possible that a common source :file:`common.ads` belongs to both :file:`projectA.gpr` and :file:`projectB.gpr`.
+* There is no restriction on duplicate names within aggregate sources and projects.
+There can be duplicate file names between the aggregate projects or duplicate projects.
+For example, if you have a project :file:`liba.gpr` containing a library used by both :file:`projectA.gpr` and :file:`projectB.gpr`, you can still aggregate the latter two projects.
+A source file is also permitted to belong to both :file:`projectA.gpr` and :file:`projectB.gpr`.

-* Building with gprbuild and the aggregated project will build the main units of all aggregate projects with a single command.
+* You can use :program:`gprbuild` to build the main units of all aggregate projects with a single command.

-* The aggregated project can contain attributes to setup your environment, in particular `External` can be used to set the value of the scenario variables, or `Project_Path` can be used to set the project path that will be used to load the aggregated projects.
+* The aggregated project can contain attributes to setup your environment, in particular you can use :file:`External` to set the value of the scenario variables and :file:`Project_Path` to set the project path to be used to load the aggregated projects.

 Here is a short example of an aggregate project::